bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/cnas/cna_lab.md

 ### Visualizing Seg Files in IGV

 Both OncoSNP and TITAN will produce sample-specific chromosome plots of the copy number data.
 If you are comparing across multiple samples, you can use the .seg files for this.
 This format for copy number has become a de facto standard format for reporting copy number results.
 You can go to the [IGV website](https://www.broadinstitute.org/igv/SEG) for more specific details regarding the SEG format.

 The seg file from the METABRIC can be downloaded from the wiki and opened in IGV for visualizing.
 Make sure to change the genome to hg18 as the data was generated using hg18.

 ### Analyzing the CNA Results in R

 We can use a programming language like R to do further analyses on the results.
-Download the "CNA Data Analysis Package" from the wiki now.
+A "CNA Data Analysis Package" has been provided for you to do the analysis.
+The files

+from the wiki now.
 Extract it, and open the analyze-CNA.Rmd file in RStudio.